nkabbara/nkabbara.github.io/docs/how-are-you.md

 As you can see from my friend's example, naming selves and learning how to summon them for their proper role, implies an interaction between the selves.
-It's a dynamic partnership, where when one is needed, they take charge, but they're not hugnry for power.
+It's a dynamic partnership, where when one is needed, they take charge, but they're not hungry for power.
 They give up the floor when they know another self is better suited for the role.

 When you're able to clearly observe the interaction between different selves and which